-There are many improvements related to the temporal sampling of the ABI data, in contrast to the current GOES imager.
-For example, the ABI will scan the full disk at least every 15 minutes compared to the every 3 hours that the current GOES scans the full disk.
+There are many improvements related to the temporal sampling of the ABI data, as opposed to the current GOES imager.
+For example, the ABI will scan the full disk at least every 15 minutes.
+This is contrasted to the every 3 hours that the current GOES scans the full disk.
 In addition, the CONUS region will be scanned by the ABI every 5 minutes.
 Again, this is a great improvement over the 15 or 30 minutes from the current GOES.
-(Sometimes the 30 minute gap is due to a full disk being scanned, other times it is due to the uploading of coefficients (or "house-keeping").
-Finally, the mesoscale scan will allow for routinely monitoring of rapidly changing phenomena, such as convection, fires and volcanoes.
-Recall that these rapid-scans do not come at the expense of regional or global-scale monitoring.
+(Sometimes the 30 minute gap is due to a full disk being scanned, other times it's due to the uploading of coefficients (or 'house-keeping').
+Finally, the meso-scale scan will allow for routinely monitoring of rapidly changing phenomena, such as convection, fires and volcanoes.
+Recall that these rapid-scans do not come at the 'expense' for regional or global-scale monitoring.